|Guide||♦||33 Triplogs||0 Topics|

 There's Gold in Them Hills

-History: Dating back to 1886, the Palmer mine was originally known as the Boulder-Buckhorn Mine, high on the slopes of the western face of the Superstition Mountains.
-William Kimball was the original owner and he sunk a shaft 75 feet deep uncovering Gold and Copper.
+Dating back to 1886, the Palmer mine was originally known as the Boulder-Buckhorn Mine, high on the slopes of the western face of the Superstition Mountains.
+William Kimball was the original owner, and he sunk a shaft 75 feet deep, uncovering Gold and Copper.
 William Kimball died in 1906 from pneumonia.
 The mine sat inactive until 1917.
-Dr. Ralph Palmer was an investor with a group from Mesa and they extended the shaft to a depth of 215 feet but World War 1 eventually caused the mine to become inactive again.
+Dr. Ralph Palmer was an investor with a group from Mesa, and they extended the shaft to a depth of 215 feet, but World War 1 eventually caused the mine to become inactive again.
 The mine had a note against it and was eventually sold at auction in 1926.
-Dr Palmer became the sole proprietor.
-A drift was extended another 35 feet and Palmer was sure he was close to a rich vein of Gold.
-After substantial investment mining operations came to an abrupt end in 1947 after an accident claimed the life of an employee some 225 feet below ground.
+Dr. Palmer became the sole proprietor.
+A drift was extended another 35 feet, and Palmer was sure he was close to a rich vein of Gold.
+After the substantial investment, mining operations came to an abrupt end in 1947 after an accident claimed an employee's life some 225 feet below ground.
 The Mine was abandoned in 1949.
-Dr. Palmer was an Arizona pioneer and his love for mining and the Superstition Mountains intrigued him until his death in 1954.
+Dr. Palmer was an Arizona pioneer, and his love for mining and the Superstition Mountains intrigued him until he died in 1954.

-(If you wanted to avoid the Sate Park Fee this would be an alternate way to approach this loop but it adds significantly to the distance.
-You could park at the Broadway Trailhead and hike north on Jacobs Crosscut, this adds 4.5 miles one way, or you could park off First Water and hike over on Jacobs Crosscut adding about 2 miles one way.)
+(If you wanted to avoid the State Park Fee, this would be an alternate way to approach this loop, but it adds significantly to the distance.
+You could park at the Broadway Trailhead and hike north on Jacobs Crosscut.
+This adds 4.5 miles one way, or you could park off First Water and hike over on Jacobs Crosscut, adding about 2 miles one way.)

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.